Esri/arcgis-runtime-samples-android/kotlin/token-authentication/README.md

 ## How it works

-1. Create an `AuthenticationChallengeHandler` using the `DefaultAuthenticationChallengeHandler` to handle authentication challenges sent by the protected map service, `DefaultAuthenticationChallengeHandler(Context)`.
+1. Create an `AuthenticationChallengeHandler` using the `DefaultAuthenticationChallengeHandler` to handle the challenges sent by the protected map service.
-1. Set the `AuthenticationChallengeHandler` used by the `AuthenticationManager`, `AuthenticationManager.setAuthenticationChallengeHandler(AuthenticationChallengeHandler)`
+1. Set the `AuthenticationChallengeHandler` used by the `AuthenticationManager`.
-1. Create a portal to ArcGIS Online, `Portal("portal url")`
+1. Create a `Portal` to ArcGIS Online.
-1. Create a portal item for the protected web map using the portal and Item ID of the protected map service, `PortalItem(Portal, "map service ID")`
+1. Create a `PortalItem` for the protected web map using the `Portal` and Item ID of the protected map service.
-1. Create a map to display in the map view using the portal item, `ArcGISMap(PortalItem)`
+1. Create a map to display in the `MapView` using the `PortalItem`.
-1. Set the map to display in the map view, `MapView.setMap(ArcGISMap)`
+1. Set the map to display in the `MapView`.

 ## Relevant API